Reading: Applied Part 1. Recovering Specifications from Legacy

 --out evidence/matrix.csv

-Check: every row in evidence/timeline.ndjson contains ts, source, event_code, cluster, namespace, actor, and evidence_ref; empty fields block transition to requirement inference.
+Verification: each row in evidence/timeline.ndjson contains ts, source, event_code, cluster, namespace, actor, and evidence_ref; empty fields block the transition to requirement derivation.

-Next the diagram shows how a recovered SDD is obtained from legacy.
-On the right side appears an "Arbitration" block with three roles and a coordinator: this is the full track, examined in detail in Part 8.
-On the first pass, treat the "Arbitration" block as one step "an independent role checks contentious requirements" — the detailed role composition does not need to be read here.
+Next, the diagram shows how the recovered SDD is obtained from legacy.
+On the right side, an "Arbitration" block appears with three roles and a coordinator: this is the full track, which is covered in detail in part 8.
+On the first pass, treat the "Arbitration" block as a single step "disputed requirements are checked by an independent role" — the detailed composition of the roles does not need to be read here.

 flowchart TD